rackerlabs/design-system/_component_design/context-drawer.md

 The right edge of the drawer must be flush with the right side of the browser window.

-The bottom edge of the drawer can overlay the footer when the footer is scrolled into view.
+The bottom edge of the drawer can overlay the footer when the footer scrolls into view.

 {% endcolumn %}